royludo/SFBIStats/README.md

 The fuzzy subtypes 'CDD autre' and 'CDI autre' have been excluded.
 So beware that the information displayed in these charts may not be the most accurate there is.
 Use with caution.

-figure_2_1:
+lexical_analysis_1:

 Generated with the [word_cloud module](https://github.com/amueller/word_cloud) using the content of the job offers.

-figure_2_2:
+lexical_analysis_2:

 This is just an example of what the lexical_analysis module can do.
 Some programming languages have been chosen to illustrate it.

-figure_2_3:
+lexical_analysis_3:

-See figure_2_1.
-Generated with the titles of the job offers.
+See lexical_analysis_1.
+Generated only with the titles of the job offers.

 ### Code

 You will probably be interested by the content of the analysis package only.
 The main script is analyze.py.
 It calls the other python modules which produce the charts.
-Beware that lexical_analysis.py can not be used with the provided data.
+Beware that some functions in lexical_analysis.py can not be used with the provided data.

 ## 4. CONTRIBUTE